Slim Dusty

 Slim Dusty, AO MBE (born David Gordon Kirkpatrick; 13 June 1927 – 19 September 2003) was an Australian country music singer-songwriter, guitarist and producer.
-He was an Australian cultural icon and one of the country's most awarded stars, with a career spanning nearly seven decades and producing numerous recordings.
-He was known to record songs in the legacy of Australia, particularly of bush life and renowned Australian bush poets Henry Lawson and Banjo Paterson that represented the lifestyle.
-The music genre was coined the "bush ballad", a style first made popular by Buddy Williams, the first artist to perform the genre in Australia, and also for his many trucking songs.
+He was an Australian cultural icon, referred to universally as Australia's King of Country Music and one of the country's most awarded stars, with a career spanning nearly seven decades and producing numerous recordings.
+He was known to record songs in the legacy of Australia genre, particularly of bush life, including works by renowned Australian bush poets Henry Lawson and Banjo Paterson, who represented the lifestyle.
+The music genre was coined the "bush ballad", a style first made popular by Buddy Williams.
+Dusty was also known for his many trucking songs.

 Slim Dusty "released more than a hundred albums, selling more than seven million records and earning over 70 gold and platinum album certifications".
 He was the first Australian to have a No. 1 international hit song, with a version of Gordon Parsons' "A Pub with No Beer".
-He received 38 Golden Guitar and an Australian Recording Industry Association (ARIA) award.
+He received 38 Golden Guitars and an Australian Recording Industry Association (ARIA) award.
 He was inducted into the ARIA Hall of Fame and Australian Roll of Renown.
-At the time of his death, at the age of 76, Dusty had been working on his 106th album for EMI Records.
+At the time of his death, age 76, Dusty had been working on his 106th album for EMI Records.
 In 2007, his domestic record sales in Australia surpassed seven million.
 During his lifetime, Dusty was considered an Australian National Treasure.
-He performed "Waltzing Matilda", a very famous song in Australia, at the closing ceremony of the Sydney 2000 Olympic Games.
+He performed a cover of Banjo Paterson's "Waltzing Matilda" at the closing ceremony of the Sydney 2000 Olympic Games.

+Family and career

-Early life and career
+Childhood and early career

 David Gordon Kirkpatrick was born on 13 June 1927 in Nulla Nulla Creek west of Kempsey, New South Wales, the son of a cattle farmer.
 His childhood home, "Homewood", survives and is now heritage-listed.
 He was known by his middle name, Gordon.
 He wrote his first song, "The Way the Cowboy Dies", in 1937 and adopted the stage name "Slim Dusty" in 1938 at age 11.
-His earliest musical influences included the American Jimmie Rodgers, New Zealander Tex Morton, and Australia's own Buddy Williams.
-In 1945, Dusty wrote "When the Rain Tumbles Down in July" and released his first record that year at the age of 19.
+His earliest musical influences included American Jimmie Rodgers, New Zealander Tex Morton, and Australia's Buddy Williams.
+In 1945, Dusty wrote "When the Rain Tumbles Down in July" and released his first record that year at age 18.
 In 1946, he signed his first recording contract with Columbia Graphophone for the Regal Zonophone label.

-Rise to fame and enduring popularity
+Influential wife, and children

 In 1951, Dusty married singer-songwriter Joy McKean and, with her help, achieved great success around Australia.
 In 1954, the two launched a full-time business career, including the Slim Dusty Travelling Show.
 McKean was Dusty's wife and manager for over 50 years.

+McKean's sister Heather, half of the McKean Sisters music duo that preceded Joy's association with Dusty, was married to Australian country singer Reg Lindsay, before separating and later divorcing in the 1980s, whereupon the McKean sisters re-started their music duo.

-Together the couple had two children, Anne Kirkpatrick and David Kirkpatrick, who are also accomplished singer-songwriters.
+Together Dusty and Joy McKean had two children, Anne Kirkpatrick and David Kirkpatrick, who are also accomplished singer-songwriters.

-Joy's sister Heather McKean (the other half of the McKean Sisters) married Reg Lindsay in February 1954 and divorced in 1985.
-The couple had a daughter, Dianne Lindsay, who is also a country music singer.